-Medications most often disrupt the growth of hair follicles, which leads to premature termination of anagen and early trasition into telogen: the falling-out phase.
-This condition, called telogen effluvium (TE), leads to hair thinning or loss (
+The follicle passes through three phases during its life cycle: anagen, catagen and telogen.
+These loosely correlate to the hair follicle’s phases of growth, death and falling out, respectively.
+Medications most often interrupt the growth of hair follicles, which leads to premature termination of anagen and early transition into telogen: the falling-out phase.
+This disruption, called telogen effluvium (TE), leads to hair thinning or loss (

 Last, but certainly not least, an undiagnosed medical condition could be responsible for hair loss on phentermine.
 Some common medical conditions in phentermine patients that may contribute to hair loss include hypothyroidism, PCOS and androgenetic alopecia (genetic baldness).